Omycron83/Notes/ML/Transformers.md

 Attention mechanisms are a family of mechanism in transformer models that learn to make predictions by selectively attending to a given set of data.
 The amount of attention is usually quantified by a certain, learned weight and then formed by a weighted average.
 ### Self-Attention:
 Self attention is a type of attention mechanism that uses observation on a set of datapoints to make predictions about that same set.
 It is permutation-invariant, i.e. is an operation on sets.
-There are multiple forms of self attention out there, with the one originally used being scaled dot-product attention.
 #### Scaled dot-product attention:
 Scaled dot-product attention uses